Doc Camp - Spring 2026

 25 filmmakers are invited to join us for screenings, discussions, community building, and the following incredible programming:

 On Friday, April 10th, you’ll attend a screening of BARBARA FOREVER, presented in partnership with the Portland Panorama Film Festival.
-Following the film, there will be a

 Brydie O’Connor’s work activates archives through queering storytelling structures within the nonfiction space.
 Brydie’s work has been supported by Creative Capital, Hot Docs, New York Foundation for the Arts, Frameline, and the Stonewall Foundation, and has been presented at The Museum of Modern Art, BFI, & DOC NYC, among other festivals and galleries worldwide.
 Her debut feature documentary, BARBARA FOREVER, premiered in the U.S. Documentary Competition at the 2026 Sundance Film Festival and internationally at the 2026 Berlinale, where she was awarded the prestigious Teddy Award for Best Documentary.